 14 Musicians Who Have Overdosed

-Musicians and Drug Abuse
+Musicians Drug Abuse and Overdose

 It is not uncommon to see news headlines about another musician who has checked into rehab, including an intensive outpatient program, or has passed from a drug overdose.
 Much of the musician culture centers around substance abuse, whether to party, wind down from a grueling touring schedule or find inspiration for their art.